13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 • You’ll get more traffic

-• Your site is harder to navigate
+• Your site will be more complicated to navigate

 That’s because the more pages you add to your online store, the harder it is for customers to find exactly what they’re looking for.